 Airwave – World’s First Inflatable Surf Reef

-All eyes will be on Bunbury in November as it becomes the focus of the surfing world.
+All eyes will be on Bunbury this summer as it becomes the focus of the surfing world.
 The Airwave is the first inflatable surf reef, bringing a ‘world’s first’ initiative to the City of Three Waters.

 After ten years of research, design, patenting and product development, Waveco Pty Ltd is ready to install and test the world’s first inflatable surf reef approximately 40 metres off Bunbury’s Back Beach.